Beautiful, Historic Guest Ranch with Modern Amenities

 VRBO Bear stayed here: We found this property to be beary special Read review

 The Ranch on Sonoma Mountain is an historic guest ranch situated just outside the charming village of Glen Ellen in Sonoma County.
 Located on the slope of Sonoma Mountain with breathtaking views of Sonoma Valley, The Ranch is unlike any other vacation rental in Sonoma because it combines luxury accommodations with a farm stay experience.
-If you’ve dreamed of planting an organic garden, keeping backyard chickens or bees but haven’t found the time, a stay at the Ranch on Sonoma Mountain is for you.

 The Cottage at The Ranch on Sonoma Mountain was built in 1898 as the primary guest quarters for the popular Bruning's Summer Resort from the late 1800s to 1915.
 The Cottage is situated at the end of a private drive on twelve acres of rolling hills studded with oak trees, vineyard and orchards.
 Recently remodeled and professionally decorated in a comfortable agrarian chic style, the Cottage has an open and bright floor plan, gourmet kitchen with Viking Range, three bedrooms (including an old-fashioned sleeping loft), and two full baths.
-The Cottage comfortably sleeps up to eight people.

 The Ranch is conveniently located approximately one and a half hours from San Francisco and is accessible from downtown Glen Ellen as well as from Highway 101 via Rohnert Park or Santa Rosa.